Serving African healthcare – OpenLMIS story

 Difficulties appearing along the way almost made Malawi withdraw from the project.
 Thanks to persistence, hard work, and effective cooperation, we managed to avoid such a disappointing outcome.
 OLMIS started to run in local health facilities.
 Today, it is an appreciated solution, that significantly affects the efficiency of work.

 The data proves it.
 It shows that the number of stockouts dropped from 32% to 23% after introducing OLMIS instead of the manual logistics management information system.
 The stockouts taking longer than 7 days reduced from 24% to only 15% (http://openlmis.org/impact/).
 It is evidence that OLMIS enables to manage orders and supplies easier.
 When it comes to health-workers, they also feel a positive change in their routine.
 The time needed to perform all the calculations necessary for making orders reduced from 3 hours (when there are only manual tools available) to just 1 minute with OLMIS (http://openlmis.org/impact/).
 The system saves the precious time of medical professionals which is of extreme value, especially in the conditions of understaffing.

 It isn’t over!

 We are happy to be a part of OpenLMIS and to participate in their new plans for development.
-At the beginning of 2019, we were celebrating the release of a 3.5 version of OLMIS that is an ambitious response for constantly evolving users’ needs.
+At the beginning of 2019, we were celebrating the release of a 3.5 version of OLMIS.
+It is an ambitious response to constantly evolving users’ needs.
 We hope that soon we will be able to see an even greater change in the functioning of African health systems originated by constant improvement by OLMIS.
-It is amazing to be a part of such an important story and to devote time, share experience to the cause that matters.
+It is amazing to be a part of such an important story.
+To devote time, share experience to the cause that matters.